benmvp/slides/2018/frameworksummit/nav-react.md

 </div>

 NOTES:
+- This is how we can unit test a component
+- It still blows my mind that we can do this **without** a browser
 - When unit testing React components, you want to test the logic in the component
   * But only via its public API
   * What it renders, and the callback handler props it calls
 - Enzyme is a helper library that allows us to render React components w/o a browser
   * Has a very jQuery-like interface for inspecting components
+  * Provides lots of utility methods

 /////
 <!-- .slide: data-background="url(../../img/nav-react/jupiter.jpg) no-repeat center" data-background-size="cover" -->